mozilla-ai/lumigator/docs/source/get-started/quickstart.md

 To upload a dataset, you need to send a POST request to the `/datasets` endpoint.
 The request should include the dataset file.

-To run this example, first `cd` to the `lumigator` directory. then run
+To run this example, first `cd` to the `lumigator` directory.
+Then run

 ::::{tab-set}